t7yang/data-fixer/README.md

 # Data Fixer

-A tool for check and fix data with schema, inspired by angular reactive form.
+A tool for check and fix data with json schema, inspired by angular reactive form.

 ### Installation